Projects In Progress

 Objective: Remove invasive plant species from wetlands, meadow and upland forest area following the Midfield Road paper street community path from Conway Ave north to Sir Oliver Road.
 The Project’s focus areas include:

-1) Shoreline removal of invasive non-native Common Reed (Phragmites australis) from the path area along Conway, Dumont and Elwood Avenue shoreline – replanting with native grasses and shrubs to improve the health of the wetlands, enhance the wildlife habitat and increase plant diversity.
+1) Shoreline removal of invasive non-native Common Reed (Phragmites australis) from the creekfront path area along Conway, Dumont and Elwood Avenue shoreline and replanting with native grasses and shrubs to improve the health of the wetlands, increase plant diversity, enhance the wildlife habitat and beautify the area at the same time.

 2) Removal of invasive shrubs and vines from the Elwood Meadow, and replanting with native grasses, wildflowers, shrubs and trees, to stabilize the meadow area and shoreline and further enhance wildlife and plant species diversity.

-- With Norfolk City support, the project has planted an additional 30 native shrubs and 9 native trees in the wetland and meadow areas of the Wetlands Walk.
+- With Norfolk City support, in 2018 an additional 30 native shrubs and 9 native trees were planted in the wetland and meadow areas of the Wetlands Walk.

-- Approximately 400 volunteer hours have been contributed to date during 11 work events.
+- Approximately 550 volunteer hours have been contributed during 14 work events.

-- Financial support from LWP, Cromwell Farm/ Ellsworth Civic League and residents, and Chesapeake Bay Restoration Fund.
-Total planned budget for wetlands restoration portion of this project is $4,800.
+- Financial support from LWP, Cromwell Farm/ Ellsworth Civic League and residents, and Chesapeake Bay Restoration Fund ($4,820).

 - Shrubs and trees donated by the City of Norfolk.